 This one should be obvious.

 No extinguisher would be powerful enough for this conversation.
-Just avoid the it.
+Just avoid the conversation when possible.

 Just be considerate and avoid having a FIRE conversation if people substantially older than you are around.
 It’ll save you the pain and loss of friendship.